For nearly 12 years I have been using C/C++ on a daily basis. It wasn’t until a few days ago that I stumbled upon D.

 … and development tools

-Just like Go, D is a very helpful language and so it comes with tools to support development, namely
+Just like Go, D is a helpful language and so it comes with tools to support development, namely

 - DCD: the D Completion Daemon is an auto-complete program for the D programming language